 On average, each tissue donor provides enough transplantable tissue for up to 75 people.
-Eye donations for transplant decreased by 1.5 percent this year and research donations increased by 1.9 percent.
-In 2016, Iowa imported six corneas for transplantation, a 92.9 percent decrease over last year, and imported 255 corneas for research and training, a 107.3 percent increase over research imports in 2015.
-Even though eye donation is increasing, the demand for corneal transplants is also increasing in Iowa.
+Eye donations for transplant decreased by 2.3 percent this year and research donations increased by 11.8 percent.
+In 2017, Iowa imported six corneas for transplantation (no change over last year) and imported 99 corneas for research and training, a 61.2 percent decrease over research imports in 2016.
+Even though eye donation has slightly decreased, the demand for corneal transplants is also increasing in Iowa.
 On average, each eye donation provides sight to two people and provides additional tissue for up to eight scleral patch grafts for eye traumas and glaucoma shunt surgeries.
 Eyes donated to research by Iowans are used to develop new transplant techniques and potential treatments for blinding eye disease by ILEB and the University of Iowa Wynn Institute for Vision Research (WIVR).
-ILEB is pursuing ground-breaking research through the philanthropically-funded Cornea Research Center, focused on the metabolic functioning of ocular tissue with a goal of identifying tissue that will most successfully restore sight.
+ILEB is pursuing groundbreaking research through the philanthropically funded Cornea Research Center, focused on the metabolic functioning of ocular tissue with a goal of identifying tissue that will most successfully restore sight.
 WIVR makes research tissue from Iowans available to their programs: Carver Family Center for Macular Degeneration; Glaucoma Research; Pediatric Genetics; Center for Bioinformatics and Computational Biology Visual Rehabilitation/Disability; Program in Stem Cell Biology; and the VA Center for Prevention and Treatment of Visual Loss.
-Through Iowans' generous gifts of ocular tissue for research, it is hoped the elimination of blinding eye disease will be a reality in the future.
+Through the generous gift by Iowans of ocular tissue for research, the precious goal of eliminating blinding eye disease will be a reality in the future.